-- EnQuest is committed to operating responsibly.
-We will never knowingly compromise our health, safety or environmental standards to meet our operational objectives. - Through respect for our people, our contractors, our customers, our stakeholders and the environment, we will operate to achieve our principal aim: safe results, no harm to people and respect for the environment. - · We conduct our operations in accordance with all legal and other requirements in order to minimise any negative environmental impact. - We are committed to maintaining the health and safety of our employees and the integrity of our operations. - · We report our health, safety and environmental performance openly and honestly.
+- EnQuest is committed to operating responsibly and shall provide the required resources to manage major accident hazards associated with our business.
+We will never knowingly compromise our health, safety or environmental standards to meet our operational objectives. - Through respect for our people, our contractors, our customers, our stakeholders and the environment, we will operate to achieve our principal aim: SAFE Results, no harm to people and respect for the environment. - We conduct our operations in accordance with all legal and other requirements in order to minimise any negative environmental impact. - We are committed to maintaining the health and safety of our employees and the integrity of our operations. - We report our health, safety and environmental performance openly and honestly.